Home » Going To Court » Vexatious Litigant: Proceedings and Effects

 It’s important to note that the standards and procedures for declaring a litigant vexatious vary by jurisdiction.
 Once a person is declared a vexatious litigant, they typically need the court’s permission to initiate further legal actions.

-What is Vexatious Proceeding Order?
+What is a Vexatious Proceeding Order?

 A vexatious proceeding order, also known as a vexatious litigant order, is a legal order issued by a court to prevent a person from initiating further legal actions because their previous efforts have been deemed vexatious.